MissionBit/MB_Portal/README.md

 ### Prerequisites

-The following are the libraries you'll need in order for this to work on your machine and the commands necessary to install each of them, ommitted but necessary are python and pip.
+The following are the libraries you'll need in order for this to work on your machine and the commands necessary to install each of them, ommitted but necessary are python, pip and postgresql.

 ```
 certifi==2019.3.9